JohnBuni/johnbuni.github.io/vam-research.md

 # Volumetric Additive Manufacturing Research

 ## Overview
-This project documents my undergraduate research in **Volumetric Additive Manufacturing (VAM)**, a novel 3D printing process capable of fabricating entire parts simultaneously through tomographic light projection.
+This project briefly describes my undergraduate research in **Volumetric Additive Manufacturing (VAM)**, a novel 3D printing process capable of fabricating entire parts simultaneously through tomographic light projection.

 ## Objective
 The goal of this research was to understand and optimize how resin properties and process parameters influence curing behavior, dimensional accuracy, and achievable part size in a tomographic VAM system.